Kim Crosbie: Career and impact

 Crosbie's Polar career began in 1991 when she joined the Scott Polar Research Institute, University of Cambridge, as a research student and member of St Catharine's College, Cambridge.
 Initially working in the Canadian Arctic, she attributes her love of cold places to growing up in Scotland.
 In 2005, Crosbie joined the International Association of Antarctica Tour Operators (IAATO) as Environmental Manager and subsequently Operations Director before being appointed Executive Director in 2013.
 As Executive Director, Crosbie was responsible for the Association's strategic planning process, including sustainable tourism growth management strategies.
 Crosbie directed IAATO's efforts with the Antarctic Treaty Parties and other government bodies relevant to Antarctic tourism, including the International Maritime Organization (for instance, working on the Polar Code, which was adopted in 2014).

 Crosbie has published scientific papers and books with a diverse range of scientists and non-governmental representatives.
 Aspects of this work have contributed to the development of a series of visitor site guidelines both in the Antarctic and the small sub-Antarctic island of South Georgia, as well as guidelines on wildlife and tourism and the use of new technologies such as Unmanned Aerial Vehicles (UAVs).
 Crosbie has also addressed the topic of citizen science, outreach and education: "This is more of an opportunity than a challenge, through citizen science, we can create ambassadors for the continued protection of Antarctica and build on education efforts through social media and elsewhere.".
-Currently, Crosbie Chairs the Boards of Noble Caledonia Ltd and Salén Ship Management and is a Trustee of United Kingdom Antarctic Heritage Trust and Noble Caledonia Charitable Trust.
-She also sits on the Board of the Polar Tourism Guides Association.
+Currently, Crosbie Chairs the Boards of Noble Caledonia Ltd and Salén Ship Management, is Chair of the Board of Trustees for the United Kingdom Antarctic Heritage Trust and is a trustee for Noble Caledonia Charitable Trust.
+She previously sat on the Board of the Polar Tourism Guides Association and is a current Member of IAATO's Executive Committee.